BCLab-UNM/Swarmathon-Docs/Competition Rules.md

    - Teams participating in the Physical competition are encouraged to modify any parts of the SwarmBaseCode-ROS code base, including adding or deleting ROS packages and adjusting the Gazebo model files to better replicate the capabilities of their physical robots, **with the exception** of `/src/rqt_rover_gui`, which should **not** be modified.
 You may modify the `/misc/rover_onboard_node_launch.sh` startup script, but **do not** change the name of the script itself.
 All committed code that is pushed to a team's GitHub repository by the cutoff date will be pulled and run onboard robots during the Physical competition.

 - Teams may modify the Arduino code.
-Loading the Arduino code must be fully automatic and triggered from the `/misc/rover_onboard_node_launch.sh` script.
-We will provide a comma delimited file called KSC.cal in the root of the home directory, i.e. ~/KSC:cal.
+Loading the Arduino code must be fully automatic and triggered from the `/misc/rover_onboard_node_launch.sh` script. *Arduino code must be stored in a subdirectory of the teams repository called `arduino/src/`* and : i.e. `Swarmathon-TeamAbbrev/arduino/src/` where Swarmathon-TeamAbbrev is your repository name.

+We will provide a comma delimited file called KSC.cal to store the calibration values we obtain at KSC in the root of the home directory, i.e. ~/KSC:cal.
 The calibration file will be in the following format:

    `min: { -N1, -N2, -N3 }  max: { +N4, +N5, +N6 }`

    Where N1 through N6 are natural numbers.
 This is the same format the calibration code produces.

    Before the competition the UNM tech team will calibrate the rovers and populate the KSC.cal file with the offset values.

+   We will also provide extended calibration data, this is at the request of teams who are writing custom Arduino code.
+This extended data will be stored in `~/KSC_extended_calibration.csv` and has the following format:

+   `mag.X,mag.Y,mag.Z,accel.X,accel.Y,accel.Z,temperature (high
+byte),temperature (low byte),LSM303 CTRL5 register value`

   Because custom Arduino code requires extra logistics at the competition we need to know which teams will have modified Ardiono code well before the competition. **Teams planning to modify the Arduino code must notify us at info@nasaswarmathon.com by Feb 10th, 2018.**